JWock82/Pynite/README.md

 * Fixed obsolete method names that had not been updated.
 * Scalar bar text size can now be controlled.
 It had strange behavior before.
 It would change with the window size (until the window size was too small).
 * More work on the new `Renderer` class.
 This class is being built to give the user more control over the appearance and behavior of renderings.
+* Bug fix for nodal springs applied in the 'RY' and 'RZ' direction.
+Exceptions were being thrown in some cases.

 v0.0.63 thru v0.0.64
 * Fixed the `add_mesh` method.
 It was not working properly after version 0.0.62.